openeventdata/mordecai/README.md

 docker run -d -p 127.0.0.1:9200:9200 -v $(pwd)/geonames_index/:/usr/share/elasticsearch/data elasticsearch:5.5.2
 ```

 You can then run Mordecai as above.
+See the
+[es-geonames](https://github.com/openeventdata/es-geonames) for the code used
+to produce this index.

 How does it work?
 -----------------